Nigerian Beans Porridge is Everything.

 - Weight loss: If you are eager to lose weight, then beans is your buddy.
 Because it has low-calorie and it contains mostly protein and fiber, both of which are very helpful for weight management.

 - Secondly, beans are said to promote good heart health.
 It can lower cholesterol.

 - Additionally, beans can help to counter type-two diabetes as it can help to decrease blood sugar insulin.

 Noteworthy: It is also important to realize that beans have had its share of drawbacks; from certain beans causing bloating and flatulence to some people among other things.
 It is essential to read beyond food labels and ensure that your beans product is fully cooked and prepared correctly. 👍🏾

 There is this misconception that beans take forever to cook.
 Though there is some truth to that, I am here today to help you enjoy this delicacy like a pro.
-This West African beans recipe perfect with white rice.
-I have had it plenty of times, Garri.
+This West African beans recipe was perfect with white rice.
+I have had it plenty of times with Garri.
 Annnnnnd, my current obsession is to serve this stewed beans with avocado.
-You must try this!
+You must try it!

 If you ready then let’s make this healthy stewed beans recipe!Print

 Learn how to cook Nigerian beans porridge with my one-pot easy and tasty beans recipe, hands down the easiest beans porridge recipe!